Regular completions of $\mathbb{Z}^n$-free groups: Effective representation by infinite words

-Now, consider a finitely generated $\Z^n$-free group $G$, where $n \in \N$.
-Using Bass-Serre theory one can decompose $G$ into a finite graph of groups with $\Z^{n-1}$-free vertex groups and maximal abelian (in the corresponding vertex groups) edge groups.
-Continuing this process inductively, one can obtain a finite hierarchy ${\cal G}$ of $\Z^k$-free groups, where $k < n$, such that $G$ can be built from groups in ${\cal G}$ by amalgamated free products and HNN-extensions along maximal abelian subgroups (see \cite{Serre:1980}, \cite{Bass:1991}).
-At the same time by Theorem \ref{chis}, $G$ can be embedded into $CDR(\Z^n,X)$ for some alphabet $X$.
-Unfortunately, even if we know that the representation of $G$ by $\Z^n$-words over $X$ is effective it does not give us an effective representation of any $H \in {\cal G}$.
-So, in the case when $\Lambda = \Z^n$ we are going to introduce a stronger version of effective representation which takes into account the hierarchical structure of the group.
+Consider a finitely generated $\Z^n$-free group $G$, where $n \in \N$.
+Using Bass-Serre theory one can represent $G$ as the fundamental group of a finite graph of groups with $\Z^{n-1}$-free vertex groups and maximal abelian (in the corresponding vertex groups) edge groups.
+Continuing this process inductively, one can obtain a finite hierarchy $\mathcal{G}$ of $\Z^k$-free groups, where $k < n$, such that $G$ can be built from groups in $\mathcal{G}$ by amalgamated free products and HNN-extensions along maximal abelian subgroups (see \cite{Serre:1980}, \cite{Bass:1991}).
+At the same time, by Theorem \ref{chis}, $G$ can be embedded into $CDR(\Z^n, X)$ for some alphabet $X$.
+Unfortunately, even if we know that the representation of $G$ by $\Z^n$-words over $X$ is effective, it does not give us effective representations of groups from the hierarchy $\mathcal{G}$ over $X$ and it is hard to use inductive arguments (if possible at all).
+Hence, in the case when $\Lambda = \Z^n$ we are going to introduce a stronger version of effective representation, which takes into account the hierarchical structure of $\Z^n$-free groups.